-Relating to the options and features and characteristics of Garmin Montana 600, 610,650 and the latest model Montana 680.
+Relating to the options features and characteristics of Garmin Montana 600, 610,650, and the latest model Montana 680.

 Not as much difference could be found regarding the main purpose- obtaining your geographical position.

-Only more or less considerable improvement I found is GLONASS receiver for Garmin Montana 680t.
-In some situations, it can improve an accuracy and accessibility.
+The only more or less considerable improvement I found is the GLONASS receiver for Garmin Montana 680t.
+In some situations, it can improve accuracy and accessibility.
 In fact, it is a consistent improvement for sled journeys in high latitudes.

-GLONASS is Russian Satellite navigation system, and orbits of navigational satellites allow terrestrial objects to be found at latitude 60º+ with more accuracy.
-So, if you are about to hit the ride in Alaska, Northern Canada or Lapland, then GLONASS feature could help.
+GLONASS is a Russian Satellite navigation system, and orbits of navigational satellites allow terrestrial objects to be found at latitude 60º+ with more accuracy.
+So, if you are about to hit the ride in Alaska, Northern Canada, or Lapland, then GLONASS feature could help.

 Montana has a good reputation among ATV riders and except the cold, driving conditions are about the same.